 In the Plants and Animals unit students become aware of the way plants and animals meet their basic needs.
 They observe and describe changes that occur as plants grow and compare classroom plants to those in the schoolyard.
 They design terrariums and provide for the needs of both plants and animals living together in the classroom.
 Students explore variation in the same kind of organism, including variation between young and adults.
 They learn about the behaviors of parents to help their young survive.
 Students explore the structure and function relationships as they sort different kinds of animal and plant structures.
 The Air and Weather unit allows young students to turn their focus to the sky to make observations that will heighten their awareness, curiosity, and understanding.
 Students use new tools and methods to enrich observations.
 They find out about properties of air by exploring how objects interact with air.
 Students observe daily changes in air temperature and connect them to changing weather conditions.
 They find the Moon in the day and night skies and monitor its movement over the month.
 In the Sound and Light unit students develop an understanding of how to observe and manipulate sound and light.
 They explore these concepts of the natural world using simple tools and instruments.
 Students learn that sound comes from vibrating objects.
 They explore how to change sound volume and pitch and develop simple models for how sound travels from a source to a receiver.
-Students explore what happens when materials are placed in a beam of light and explore how to create and change shadows and reflections.
 Students explore how to use sound and light devices to communicate information and compare the ways animals use their senses to gather information about their environment.